Skip to main content

 We will share your personal data with:

-• The Department for Levelling Up, Housing and Communities (DLUHC) – which is providing the IT systems we use for making applications online for Voter Authority Certificates and is acting as our data processor.
+• The Ministry of Housing, Communities and Local Government (MHCLG) – which is providing the IT systems we use for making applications online for Voter Authority Certificates and is acting as our data processor.

 We will also share your personal data with and collect details about you from: